COMPSCI 501: Formal Language Theory

 STATISTC 535: Statistical Computing

 The course will introduce computing tools needed for statistical analysis including data acquisition from database, data exploration and analysis, numerical analysis and result presentation.
-Advanced topics include parallel computing, simulation and optimization, and R package creation.
-The class will be taught in the R language.
+Advanced topics include parallel computing, simulation and optimization, and package creation.
+The class will be taught in a modern statistical computing language.

 STATISTC 597S: Intro to Probability and Math Statistics